Jean Madiran: Biography

 During the German occupation of France, Madiran was the private secretary of Charles Maurras and was awarded the Order of the Francisque, the decoration, in the form of a stylised double-headed francisca, that was granted by Vichy France.
 He contributed to the newspaper Action Française.
 This was the organ of the movement of the same name and was published from 21 March 1908 to 24 August 1944.
+After the war, he was a professor of philosophy at the Ecole des Roches, a position he left in 1950 to devote himself to journalism and writing in Paris.
+In March 1956, he launched the traditional Catholic monthly Itinéraires which he would edit for the next forty years.
+In 1982, he co-founded the right-wing daily "Présent" which would continue publication until June 2022.

 In an article published in Itinéraires, Madiran declared: